Final Fling is the home of life + death decisions – find out more about us.

 Final Fling does bold, spirited, creative, pragmatic.
 (We don’t do mawkish, maudlin, macabre.)
 We’re empowering.
 We embrace death as a natural counterpoint to life.
 We promote openness: think, talk, share.
 We promote personalisation and choice: ‘I did it my way’.
 We promote taking control and having peace of mind.
 We aim to put‘rich’ back into ‘ritual’.

 I did a year of research and launched Final Fling in 2012.
 I trained as a life coach.
 I trained in Rites of Passage.
 I’ve become a Humanist celebrant.
 I’ve done Care of the Body training and shadowed funeral directors.
-I launched Scotland’s first Death Cafe and run them quarterly.
-I ran a symposium for the public and third sector on Doing Death Differently with Lauren Currie.
-I presented a paper at Bath Uni’s Centre for Death and Society annual gig.
-I helped launch a natural burial ground.
-I’ve run a Trade School event for planners.
-I organised Scotland’s first Day of the Dead Festival.
-I’ve crossed over work with my other job, running Plan B Collective, a strategic communication consultancy: I carried out a feasibility study into the need for support around loss in schools, trained NHS palliative care consultants in media relations and advised national bodies on how to communicate about death.
+I launched Scotland’s first Death Cafe in 2013 and run them quarterly.
+I ran a symposium for the public and third sector on Doing Death Differently with Lauren Currie of Snook.
+I presented a paper at Bath University’s Centre for Death and Society on the Commodification of Death and Dying.
+I helped launch Clandon Wood’s natural burial ground.
+I ran a Trade School event for the Social Care Ideas Factory for end of life planners.
+I organised Scotland’s first Day of the Dead Festival and events annually for Dying Matters Awareness Week and Scotland’s Absent Friends Festival since 2014.
+I’ve crossed over work with my consultancy, Plan B Collective, a strategic communication consultancy: I carried out a feasibility study into the need for support around loss in schools, trained NHS palliative care consultants in media relations and advised national bodies on how to communicate about death.
 I made a series of films with the Institute of Research and Innovation in Social Services about How to Talk About Death.

 Back in 2012 when I launched Final Fling, I chanced my arm on BBC’s Dragons Den.
 Boy they hated me!